hyperledger/iroha-2-docs/README.md

   pnpm format:check
   ```

-> Actually we use `prettier-eslint` tool to override Prettier formatting for Vue components.
+> We use `prettier-eslint` tool to override Prettier formatting for Vue components.

 ### Linting